LindseyWeiskopf/gis_tutorials/01_Creating_A_Basic_Map_In_ArcMap.md

 ![t1_3.png](https://github.com/alisaalias/gis_tutorials/blob/50374381d33d00ceb24a3403c195723b7a7666e0/Images/Tutorial_01/t1_3.png)

 To see the data associated with each shapefile, right click on the layer name and choose `Open Attribute Table.` For the PLUTO layer, you will see there is a spreadsheet/table with many rows and columns.
+In addition to shapefile data, you can also use attribute data to visualize in a map.
+Though we won't be going over attribute data during this workshop, all of you would have to do is add the attribute data to your ArcMap file and join the data to your shapefile or basemap using a unique ID, and symbolize the attribute data of your choice on the basemap.

 ![t1-2_2.png](https://github.com/alisaalias/gis_tutorials/blob/50374381d33d00ceb24a3403c195723b7a7666e0/Images/Tutorial_01/t1-2_2.png)

 Each row represents a polygon of one building footprint.
 The columns contain geographic information about each building, but also additional information.
 For example, the column "NumFloors" represents the number of floors in that building.
+Note that each observation in a collumn must have the same data type (i.e. String, double, boolean) which is necessary to map that data.

 ![t-2_3.png](https://github.com/alisaalias/gis_tutorials/blob/50374381d33d00ceb24a3403c195723b7a7666e0/Images/Tutorial_01/t1-2_3.png)